magicbuttonlabs/website/workshop-content.md

 > How the artifacts intentionally diverge.
 NOTE: a print 2-pager does not exist for Workshop yet; deltas below are full-page vs. web primer only.
 Add 2-pager deltas if/when one is built.

-### Delta 1 — Naming is unresolved across artifacts *(active flux)*
+### Delta 1 — Naming *(resolved: plural "Builders," 2026-05-30)*
-- **Full page:** titled "Builders Blueprint Series Training"; body still says "this workshop"; nav/footer/homepage entry points say "Workshop."
+- **Decision:** the offering label is **"Builders Blueprint Series"** — plural, no apostrophe — everywhere it appears as a name.
+The print 2-pager was updated off the earlier singular "Builder's."
-- **Primer:** follows the page — identity label "Builders Blueprint Series Training," but the sticky bar and the funnel still use "Workshop" where the rest of the site does.
+- **Entry points:** top-nav "Builders Blueprint," footer + homepage card "Builders Blueprint Series" (chrome swept 2026-05-30).
+The full page title remains "Builders Blueprint Series Training."
-- **Why / status:** The rename from "Workshop" to "Builders Blueprint Series Training" is partial and parked (incl.
-"Builder" vs "Builders").
-Do NOT unify silently — resolve the parked rename first, then sweep page + primer + entry points together.
+- **Still open:** the *file* rename (`workshop.html` → `builders-blueprint.html`) is deferred as its own chrome sweep — the visible label is settled; the filename is cosmetic.
+See `parking-lot.md`.

 ### Delta 2 — Pricing is on the full page, not the primer
 - **Full page:** full pricing grid ($500 group / $2,500 private) with perk lists.